tonywei92/tokopedia-test/README.md

 ### Installing

-Here is step by to run this web app
+Only two steps to run this web app

 Run development server